Julie Macklowe: Personal life

-In 2004, Julie married Billy Macklowe, founder of William Macklowe Company.
-The couple live in Manhattan and Long Island with their daughters.
+In 2004, Julie married Billy Macklowe, son of Harry B. Macklowe, and founder of the William Macklowe Company.
+The couple lives in Manhattan and Long Island with their daughters.
 In addition to their residence in New York City, the couple owns houses in both Aspen and the Hamptons.

 In 2008, Macklowe was named Vogue magazine's "It Girl".

 In 2011, Macklowe hosted her 34th birthday party, which also featured the launch of her new vBeauté skin care line.
 The event was part of a cooperative effort to raise money for VH1's Save the Music Foundation.

-In December of 2022, Macklowe's 45th birthday party made headlines for its high-profile 600 person guest list and risqué dress code of "leather and lingerie".
-Celebrities such as Romona Singer, Kelly Bensimon, Ronan Farrow, Julia Haart, and Stacey Bendet attended, among others, with music by Bob Moses.
-A seven foot ice sculpture of The Macklowe bottle served as a focal point of the evening.
+In December 2022, Macklowe's 45th birthday party made headlines for its high-profile 600-person guest list and risqué dress code of "leather and lingerie".
 The party, its guests, and fashion were featured in New York Magazine.

 Macklowe has been photographed at various social and philanthropic events wearing a range of designers including Dolce & Gabbana, Calvin Klein, Balenciaga and Oscar de la Renta.
 She has attended events such as the Couture Council and New Yorkers for Children fall gala.
 Macklowe also collects ball gowns, some of which have been showcased in the Alexander McQueen: Savage Beauty art exhibition at The Metropolitan Museum of Art.
-Macklowe is a lifelong whiskey aficionado and is a prominent whiskey ambassador.

 Philanthropy and other activities

-Early in her career, Macklowe created the “Learn to Invest” class for the all-girls Cathedral High School in New York.
+Macklowe is a former board member of VH1’s Save the Music Foundation.
+In 2015, she and her husband hosted the foundation’s annual benefit in the Hamptons; the concert raised nearly $800,000.

-Macklowe previously sat on the board of VH1’s Save the Music Foundation, whose mission is to restore music education in the United States.
-Macklowe and her husband co-chaired the 2015 concert dinner at their summer estate in the Hamptons for the VH1 Save The Music Foundation, where musicians such as Jason Derulo headlined.
-The concert raised nearly $800,000.
+Macklowe was involved with the Seven Bar Foundation, a non-profit which provided microfinance for impoverished women in 2015 and 2016.
+She has served on the Friends Committee for New Yorkers for Children, a non-profit which focuses on the academic success of foster children.

-Macklowe is also actively involved with the Seven Bar Foundation, a non-profit which provides microfinance for impoverished women.
-She also serves on the friends committees for New Yorkers for Children, a non-profit which focuses on the academic success of foster children, and the Costume Institute at the Metropolitan Museum of Art, to whom she has contributed four of the exhibit's gowns.
+In 2011, she donated four gowns to the Costume Institute at the Metropolitan Museum of Art.

-After Hurricane Sandy hit New York, Macklowe and her family offered to take refugees into their Upper East Side home.
+After Hurricane Sandy hit New York, Macklowe and her family apparently offered to take refugees into their Upper East Side home.

-Macklowe currently sits on the Advisory Board of the University of Virginia McIntire School of Commerce.
-She is also a founding advisory board member for Fashion Week at Lincoln Center, the current Chairwoman of the Fashion Institute of Technology's Couture Council, and co-chaired the 2015 Couture Council Luncheon.
+Macklowe previously sat on the advisory board of the University of Virginia McIntire School of Commerce.
+She is a founding advisory board member for Fashion Week at Lincoln Center.
+She previously served as Chairwoman of the Fashion Institute of Technology's Couture Council, and co-chaired the 2015 Couture Council Luncheon.